hasezoey/yt-downloader-rust/README.md

 # YT-Downloader RUST

+**The Project is currently being restructured, and the README is not up-to-date**

 ## Requirements

 - Linux / Mac - build with POSIX system paths in mind (Windows *might* work)